 MRI would reveal a corticated structure within the proximal MCL, with no evidence of fat content.

-MRI is invaluable in defining the anatomy of the structures and confirmation of site of calcification.
+MRI is invaluable in defining the anatomy of the structures and confirmation of the site of calcification.

 Treatment of Pellegrini Stieda Syndrome